 4.)
 How to properly enjoy Irish folk music.

 I had one day in Dublin and I just couldn’t bear to miss out on getting a legit Irish bar experience.
 So I made a beeline to Temple Bar.
 Just kidding.
 I avoided the street like a quick Asian girl dodging the sun.
 From what I’ve been told by the local Irishmen, you want to stay away from it as possible if you really want an immersive Irish experience.
 So I found a small neighborhood bar blocks away from the center, ordered a couple of pints (by that I meant 2 half pints because I’m a cheap drunk), indulged in some Irish seafood, and enjoyed listening to beautiful live Irish music with a new friend.
 This was something I couldn’t miss out on and I’m glad I didn’t.
 I wasn’t quite in the know about the magic of Irish music yet so it was a truly a beautiful thing to listen and experience something so new and be so captivated by it.
+If you have one day in Dublin, this should be prioritized.

 5.)
 How to listen carefully.